the-road-to-learn-react/the-road-to-react/manuscript/react-maintenance/testing.md

 ### Integration Testing: Component

-React Testing Library comes with one core philosophy: Rather than testing the implementation details of your React components, we are testing how a user would interact with our application and whether everything works as expected while interacting with it.
+React Testing Library adheres to a single core philosophy: instead of testing implementation details of React components, it tests how users interact with the application and if it works as expected.
 This becomes especially powerful for integration tests.

-Before we can begin testing anything for the App component, we need to provide data first, because the App component makes a request to our remote API for data after its initial render.
-We start with mocking and testing this part of the component.
-Therefore, import axios -- which we are using in the App component for our data request -- and mock it with Jest at the top of your testing file:
+We'll need to provide some data before we test the App component, since it makes requests for data from the remote API after its initial render.
+We'll start by using axios in the App component for our data request, after which we'll mock it with Jest at the top of the testing file:

 {title="src/App.test.js",lang="javascript"}
 ~~~~~~~